 The answer is an overwhelming yes.

-One study employed MRI scans to reveal that there were increases in grey matter in the brains of yogis.
+One study published in Frontiers in Human Neuroscience employed MRI scans to reveal that there were increases in gray matter in the brains of yogis.
 These gains were seen in a variety of regions, including “the somatosensory cortex, which contains a mental map of our body, the superior parietal cortex, involved in directing attention, and the visual cortex … [as well as the] hippocampus, a region critical to dampening stress … [and] the precuneus and the posterior cingulate cortex, areas key to our concept of self.”

 Furthermore, beyond the growth of brain matter, there appears to be some changes in neurotransmitters, the brain’s chemical messengers.
-One study illustrates a correlation between “regular asana practice and increased GABA levels” — a neurotransmitter that is linked to depression and anxiety when it is deficient.
+Another study published in The Journal of Alternative and Complementary Medicine illustrates a correlation between “regular asana practice and increased GABA levels” — a neurotransmitter that is linked to depression and anxiety when it is deficient.

 The mechanisms behind these enhancements are unclear, but Dr. Alex Korb suggests that, “Yoga works not because the poses are relaxing, but because they are stressful.
 It is your attempts to remain calm during this stress that create yoga’s greatest neurobiological benefit.”
 Korb goes on to explain that a mindful and consistent yoga practice retrains our stress response.
 This stress response is automatically triggered during an intense asana flow, but “just because this response is automatic, does not mean it is necessary.
 It is, in fact, just a habit of the brain.
 One of the main purposes of yoga is to retrain this habit so that your brain stops automatically invoking the stress response.”